Admission to the University of Louisville

 Evaluation of Transfer Credit

 For admission as a transfer student, applicants must submit official transcripts from all regionally accredited post-secondary institutions previously attended.
-University of Louisville will determine a transfer GPA based upon the course work completed at previous institutions.
-University of Louisville does not transfer in technical or developmental course work.
-Courses completed on a quarter system (or other system not based on semester hours) will be converted to semester hours.
+The University of Louisville will determine a transfer GPA based upon the coursework completed at previous institutions.
+The University of Louisville does not transfer in technical or developmental coursework.
+Courses completed on a quarter system (or another system not based on semester hours) will be converted to semester hours.
 A student is required to complete 30 of his/her last 36 semester hours at the University of Louisville.

 Regional accrediting agencies include: Middle States Association of Colleges and Schools (MSA), North Central Association of Colleges and Schools (NCA-HLC), Northwest Commission on Colleges and Universities (NWCCU), New England Association of Schools and Colleges (NEASC-CIHE), Southern Association of Colleges and Schools (SACS), The Western Association of Schools and Colleges (WASC-ACSCU), and The Western Association of Schools and Colleges – Community and Junior Colleges (WASC-ACCJC).